emilohlund-git/retroverse/README.md

 If you're unsure where to start or need any help, feel free to reach out to me.
 I'm looking forward to your contributions! 🌟

+## 🔒 License

+RetroVerse is open-source and available under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the software in accordance with the terms specified in the license.

 <hr/>

 Made with ❤️ by [emilohlund-git](https://github.com/emilohlund-git)